Q. What measures are you taking to maintain the rituals and traditions of the 25 cemeteries that are now part of JCGC when it was formed in 2008?

 Q. What do you charge for perpetual care?

 A. JCGC does not charge separately for perpetual care.
 We charge for the purchase of the plot, as well as the interment.
 The cost of perpetual care is included in these charges.

 Q. My spouse and I are an interfaith couple.
 Can we be buried together in any of the JCGC cemeteries?

 A. You may be buried together in one of JCGC’s Reform cemeteries, but no rituals inconsistent with the teachings of Judaism may be performed, and no symbols or insignia inconsistent with the teachings of Judaism may be displayed there.
-The Reform cemeteries are in Clifton, Walnut Hills, Montgomery, Hamilton and Price Hill (UJC, Judah Touro, and Montefiore).
+The Reform cemeteries are in Clifton, Walnut Hills, Montgomery, Hamilton, Price Hill (UJC, Judah Touro, and Montefiore) and Loveland – Reform Section.
 Except as delineated for Northern Hills Cemetery in paragraph 12 of Rules and Regulations – Ritual for JCGC Conservative Cemeteries, only members of the Jewish faith may be buried in JCGC’s Orthodox and Conservative cemeteries.

 In addition, lots in the Reform cemeteries may only be sold to members of the Jewish faith and their spouses, children, or other adults with whom they have lived in a relationship similar to marriage, without regard to the gender of the other adult.

 Q. I have a cemetery plot that I am not going to use.
 Will the cemetery buy it back from me?

 A. JCGC does not repurchase cemetery plots.
 You do have the option of donating the plot to JCGC.
 JCGC will value the lot at the current market price.

 Q. Who is responsible for taking care of my family’s monument?